Doctor Who Monsters, Aliens and Villains

 The Giggle

 Regardless of what The Doctor and The Toymaker remember of their history, this particular clash revealed that The Toymaker had planted a secret subliminal code in every electronic screen throughout human history by establishing a toyshop in 1926 and selling a ventriloquist dummy to one of the men involved in the invention of the television ("The Giggle").
-Through The Toymaker’s influence, this dummy now existed as a subliminal message on every electronic screen that everyone on history could see at some point in their existence.
-The signal provoked every member of the human race to become convinced that they were ‘right’ to the extent that they would vent about even subconscious prejudices and beliefs that they would never have reacted on otherwise, as well as dangerous actions like pilots landing planes wherever they felt like.
-The only people immune to the signal were some of The Doctor’s past companions, including Donna Noble and Melanie Bush, suggested to be because of their time in the TARDIS.
-UNIT were able to devise armbands that would keep peoples’ emotions in check, but in the current climate mass distribution of that technology was impossible as too many people were suspicious of it.
+Through The Toymaker's influence, this dummy, which had served as the subject of the first televised broadcast, now existed as a subliminal message on every electronic screen that everyone on history could see at some point in their existence.
+The signal provoked every member of the human race to become convinced that they were 'right' to the extent that they would vent about even subconscious prejudices and beliefs that they would never have reacted on otherwise, as well as dangerous actions like pilots landing planes wherever they felt like.
+The only people immune to the signal were some of The Doctor's past companions, including Donna Noble and Melanie Bush, suggested to be because of their time in the TARDIS (and even that required potentially long-term exposure, as The Brigadier's daughter Kate Stewart was affected by the signal even after taking a short hop or two in the ship).
+UNIT were able to devise armbands that would keep peoples' emotions in check even if they had never travelled in the TARDIS themselves, but in the current climate mass distribution of that technology was impossible as too many people were suspicious of it.
 The Doctor, his companions and UNIT were able to identify the source of the signal and trace the origin of it to the puppet, The Doctor invoking his status as President of Earth during a crisis to destroy the satellites before going back in time to the date of the first transmission.
-Tracking down the shop where the doll had been purchased in 1926, The Doctor quickly identified the shopkeeper as The Toymaker and challenged him to a game to make him stop his current scheme, also confirming that The Toymaker’s signal in the future was intended to reflect the ‘game’ that everyone in the future had an opinion, making everyone right so that they could always win or lose.
+Tracking down the shop where the doll had been purchased in 1926, The Doctor quickly identified the shopkeeper as The Toymaker and challenged him to a game to make him stop his current scheme, also confirming that The Toymaker's signal in the future was intended to reflect the 'game' that everyone in the future had an opinion, making everyone right so that they could always win or lose.

 Return to the top of this page